Timinator2000/PySkillz/markdowns/01 - introduction/01 - welcome.md

 On the next page, you’ll find a list of all the topics covered in this playground, complete with links so you can easily jump around to whatever you want to practice.

-Before you dive in, be sure to check out the information about how you can [contribute to PySkillz](making-contributions).
+Before you dive in, be sure to check out the information about how you can **contribute to PySkillz** - LINK to Contributor Guide NEEDED.
 It explains how to add new exercises to existing topics—or even create brand-new topics for the playground.
 This part is really important, because the more people who contribute, the bigger and better this resource becomes for everyone.

 <BR>